noraboamaah/Calculate/README.md

 # Calculate with React and React Hooks

-A simple caalculator built with React and React Hooks
+A simple calculator built with React and React Hooks

 ## Getting Started